heru-himawan-tl/fdaf-application-example/README.md

 This is a quick overview of the most common FDAF starters, along with examples on how to use the FDAF framework API's and abstractions.

-This FDAF application example has tested under:
+This FDAF application example has tested under these application servers:

 - [WildFly V. 24 Final](https://www.wildfly.org/)
 - [Apache Tomee Plume/Plus V. 8.0.6](https://tomee.apache.org/)